Janet 1.3.0 Documentation

 (def mydef :private "This will have private scope.
 My doc here."
 123) (var myvar "docstring here" 321)

 Defs and vars (collectively known as bindings) live inside what is called a scope.
 A scope is simply where the bindings are valid.
 If a binding is referenced outside of its scope, the compiler will throw an error.
-Scopes are useful for organizing your bindings and my extension your programs.
+Scopes are useful for organizing your bindings and they can expand your programs.
 There are two main ways to create a scope in Janet.